AlvertisMinas/VDC-Artifact-Editor/README.md

 ## Installation

-Assuming nodeJS & npm is already installed on the machine, create a new react application:
+Assuming nodeJS & npm are already installed on the machine, create a new react application:

 ```bash
 npx create-react-app name_of_the_app